 photo by A.J.
 Marro Copyright 2009 Rutland Herald

-One interesting feature in the futures market is an extreme ‘backward dated’ market.
-In a normal environment, a futures market trades in ‘contango’.
-When a market is in ‘contango,’ a futures contract trades to a premium of ‘spot’ price.
+Now the market is “in contango.”
+When a market is in contango, a futures contract trades to a premium of spot price.
 This is logical.
-A guaranteed price in the future should be more expensive (think fixed mortgage versus adjustable) than the going rate.
-A market in contango encourages storage for the simple reason that if I can buy and store the physical product cheaper today than what is available via futures contract I can increase my margin on fixed price offerings.
+A guaranteed price in the future should be more expensive (think fixed mortgage versus adjustable) than the daily fluctuating spot rate.
+A market in contango encourages storage for the simple reason that one can buy and store the physical product cheaper today than what is available via futures contracts.
 In effect this gives an economic incentive to buy and store oil, leading, over time, to a well-supplied market and usually lower pricing.
-A backward dated market is the opposite.
-Futures contracts that trade flat or even below the spot price often lead to lean inventories and exposure to seasonal, demand driven price spikes.
-In fact in January we had just such a spike as extreme cold weather combined with a vicious spike in natural gas prices (natural gas prices briefly exceeded a price that was the equivalent of crude oil at $200 per barrel!) pushed heating oil up 60 cents above its 12-month low and 40 cents higher in about a week.
-The driver of this event was that there wasn’t enough natural gas to meet the simultaneous demand of heating and electricity generation so power companies bought ultra low sulfur diesel to run their generators until natural gas’s spike abated.

 The Rutland Fuel Company has a variety of programs